hyperledger-archives/indy-sdk/wrappers/sbca-python-wrapper/README.md

 >   [blockchain.swisscom.com](https://blockchain.swisscom.com/)

 This project is a custom python wrapper for Hyperledger's Libindy library that aims to optimize and remove redundant code of the existing wrapper.
-We are actively using this wrapper in our upcoming Hyperledger Indy project "Cloud Authenticator" where we gonna provide a Solution of Identity Management based on Indy.

 ##  Setup